 - Your current heating system.
 If your old heating system was inefficient, then you are likely to see much lower running costs when you purchase and install a new heat pump.

 - The insulation of your home.
 You should ensure that your home is well insulated and as energy efficient as possible before carrying out the installation.
-This is because you will want to make the most of your ground source heat pump, and by letting heat escape through a poorly insulated home, you will be paying to waste warmth and energy.
+This is because you will want to make the most of your air source heat pump, and by letting heat escape through a poorly insulated home, you will be paying to waste warmth and energy.

 - The existing fuel system.
 Your savings will be much larger and more significant if you decide to replace an old or expensive heating system than if you were connected to the main gas.
 You will also make frequent savings in your energy bill.